Toe socks for running? Yes, you read that right. If the thought is strange to you, you’re not alone.

 They feature a cushioned sole from toe to heel, for a lighter, comfier step.
 It’s shock-absorbing and reduces pressure on common problem areas of the foot.

-As well as the padding, these socks also offer extra support with a gently compressing arch band to give prolonged arch assistance on both short and long runs.
+As well as the padding, these socks offer extra support with a gently compressing arch band to give prolonged arch assistance on both short and long runs.

 The welt band at the ankle is tight but not restrictive, and keeps dirt and debris from getting into your sock.
 There are few things worse than having something stuck in your shoe in the middle of a race!